khaytsus/gqrx-scan/README.md

   * Scan a pattern of channels by name or frequency
   * Resume scan from current frequency or channel
   * Colorize output
+  * Default and optional config files can be defined

 ### Signal Detection
   * Pause scanning when a signal level threshold is met
    * Pause for N seconds, until clear, or until the enter key is hit